trikita/obsqr/README.md

 Requirements
 ------------

-To make it run on your Android device you need to have Andoird 4.0 or higher, and of course your device should have a camera.
+To make it run on your Android device you need to have Android 4.0 or higher, and of course your device should have a camera.

 Build